Early Pandyan kingdom: Government

-The head of the Government was the king, a hereditary monarch.
+The head of the government was the king, a hereditary monarch.
 His power was restricted by the Aimberunguzhu (Tamil: ஐம்பெருங்குழு) or the Five Great Assemblies, which consisted of the representatives of the people, priests, physicians, astrologers and the ministers.
 There was another assembly of officials that served the king called the Enberaayam (Tamil: எண்பேராயம்) or the Eight Groups of Attendants.
 While some scholars believe it consisted of attendants on the king's person like the perfumers, dressing valets, etc., others believe it consisted of more important persons like the people of the capital city, the leaders of the elephant corps and of the cavalry.
 The principal officers of State were the high priest, the chief astrologer, the ministers and the commanders of the army.
 The king divided his territory into a number of administrative units or principalities, each called a Kootram (Tamil: கூற்றம்).
 A Kootram was further divided into provinces called Mandalam, which in turn was divided into many sub-provinces called Nadus, with each Nadu consisting of many villages.
 A locality inside a town or village was called Ur and each neighborhood inside an Ur was called a Cheri.
-While the king ruled over his entire territory from the capital, he often placed one or more principalities (Kootram) under the near-sovereign government of some senior member of the royal family or a feudatary.
+While the king ruled over his entire territory from the capital, he often placed one or more principalities (Kootram) under the near-sovereign government of some senior member of the royal family or a feudatory.
 The village was the most fundamental unit of administration under the Pandyas.
 The affairs of a village were the responsibility of its elders, who supervised the judicial, administrative and financial functions.